w3f/Grant-Milestone-Delivery/maintenance_evaluations/wasm-opt-for-rust-maintenance_2_Noc2.md

 ## General Notes

-The delivery and the invoiced hours is according to the contract.
+The delivery and the invoiced hours are according to the contract.
 It's nice that he replies to parity on GitHub directly